This is a short post that will explain the concepts of 1X2 betting.

 By combining two outcomes into a single bet, the probability of winning increases.
 However, bookmakers take this into account and will shorten the odds.

-Here are the Chelsea v Man Utd odds:
+Here are the same Chelsea v Man Utd odds but focusing on the Double Chance market:

 Betting on 1X ie Chelsea to win or tie means a stake of $550 would return $100.